nzannino/docker-baseimage/README.md

-image from phusion base docker image with ssh server disabled
+### Image from phusion base docker image with ssh server disabled